muntahaKhan122/notes/README.md

 ### React-Toastify

 React-toastify is a react package which is used to display alert messages, notifications and pop ups.
 They can be personalized to fit your UI requirments.

+### UUID

+UUID (Universal Unique Identifier) is a javascript library which enables us to generate a unique key for an element or componenet.
+I have used UUID to generate an id for each note which the user saves.
+Edit and Delete functions utilize this id .